Rapid Recap: Secondary standouts in Manhattan

 ENVIRONMENT AND ATMOSPHERE

-It was not long ago that Thad Ward revealed that one of his first observations as a new assistant at Kansas State was that the culture was set and that their locker room was second to none.
+It was not long ago when new assistant Thad Ward revealed that the culture was set and their locker room was second to none.

-Malone explained that their players love one another and have a great time around one another and they value that immensely within their program.
+Malone explained that their players love one another and they value that immensely within their program.
 It is an important part, and that has been an effort that they have been working towards since the 2020 season.

-Chris Klieman responded and learned from that year and has carved and shaped his football organization, accordingly.
+Chris Klieman learned from that year and has shaped his football organization accordingly.

-I thought hearing that from both Ward and Malone, and also hearing Brian Anderson and Conor Riley praise Trumain Carroll for his impact on every little part of their program was interesting and repetitive and an integral part of how they have re-tooled it all.
+Hearing Ward, Malone, Brian Anderson and Conor Riley praise Trumain Carroll for his impact on every little part of their program was interesting and an integral part of how they have re-tooled it all.

 It was further reinforced when a source reached out the other day that had seen a practice.
 It was an individual not associated with the Wildcats and had seen other programs as well.

-Their clear and coherent reaction was that there wasn't a better practice atmosphere or environment than the one in Manhattan, and that their locker room seemed to be the strongest and the most cohesive.
+The clear and coherent reaction was that there wasn't a better practice atmosphere than the one in Manhattan.
+The locker room seemed to be the strongest and the most cohesive.

 SECOND LAYER OF CORNERBACKS

-I asked Van Malone, bluntly, if the goal of preseason camp for his position group was just to find the next group in the rotation that would be spelling Ekow Boye-Doe and Julius Brents.
+I asked Van Malone if the goal of preseason camp for his position group was just to find the next group in the rotation that would be spelling Ekow Boye-Doe and Julius Brents.

 Of course, those two are the clear starters.
-And he didn't necessarily contest that notion, intelligently, but he did share that they have improved the talent across the board at K-State, and that has created intense competition in a number of spots.
+He didn't necessarily contest that notion but he did share that they have improved the talent across the board at K-State.
+That has created intense competition in a number of spots.

-However, the first names he indicated that were next up after Boye-Doe and Brents were Omar Daniels and Jordan Wright.
+Omar Daniels and Jordan Wright were the first names Malone indicated as being next-up after Boye-Doe and Brents.
 I would lean towards it being those two.
 However, he shared that Jacob Parrish, Justice Clemons and Colby McCalister also warranted a mention.

 CHALLENGE OF DEFENDING ADRIAN

-Adrian Martinez is who Joe Klanderman and company have to face all the time in practice now and Malone responded and explained what problems he gives the defense on a daily basis.
+Adrian Martinez is who Joe Klanderman and company have to face all the time in practice now.
+Malone responded and explained what problems the quarterback gives the defense on a daily basis.

-The one trait that he kept harping on and repeating was the way that Martinez shows how experienced he is by his knack for manipulating defenses just with his eyes.
+Martinez has shown the coaches how experienced he is by his knack for manipulating defenses just with his eyes.
 He is intentional about it.

 He'll use his eyes to move safeties over to create larger passing windows with regularity.
 Nothing is telegraphed.
 He is deceptive in the pocket.